African-American Congressmen Will Skip Mississippi Civil Rights Event To Avoid Trump

 The event will showcase two museums sharing the same roof in downtown Jackson.
 One is the Museum of Mississippi History and the other is the Mississippi Civil Rights Museum.
 The latter is the only state-sponsored civil rights museum in the nation.

-Lewis was to have been one of the main speakers at the event along with Myrlie Evers, the widow of the assassinated Mississippi NAACP leader Medgar Evers.
+Lewis was to have been one of the main speakers at the event along with Myrlie Evers, the widow of assassinated Mississippi NAACP leader Medgar Evers.
 She told the New York Times she hopes that Trump will "learn something" by attending the museum opening.

 "If God gives me the breath and the strength, I will address his attendance when I stand to speak," she added.